LeonorTu/so_long/README.md

 make play2                  compiles and executes a much larger set of maps sequentially
 ```
 Note: we were not allowed to use multiple threads, thus it is pretty hard to time the speeds of the game.
 I found that using valgrind on ``linux`` helps slow the game down so it is more similar to the performance in MacOS.
 Depending on your computer's performance the speed of the game may vary.
 I hope to learn ways to improve that for future projects.
 For ``linux``, try always using valgrind as follows: ``valgrind ./so_long <map.ber>``

-## Technical Issues

-Throughout the project, there have been a few roadblocks that needed to be worked around, here's some of them:

-- Timing: getting the timing for animations and other stuff right was quite challenging.
-I ended up just using the number of loop repetitions from ``mlx_loop_hook`` and fiddling with different rates, which also varied a lot between MacOS and Linux.
-- Sprites: The minilibx in Linux doesn't handle transparency in sprites the same way MacOS' minilibx does.
-On Linux the sprites will just have black pixels in the transparent area.
-I found ways to work this around but it was too much of a hussle.
-- Leaks: Minilibx has some leaks that are only detected by ``valgrind``.
-Using the function ``mlx_destroy_display`` solves that leak, but apparently that function isn't a part of the minilibx in MacOS.
-For this reason I decided to split the file where that function was called, so that the file compiled in Linux had that extra line for valgrind to be happy.
-- Keycodes: yet another difference between MacOS and Linux.
-The keycodes (``WASD``, ``ESC``, etc) are completely different.
-I defined those variables straight from the makefile to correct this issue.

 ## Summary
 This has been my favorite project so far, coding my own pacman clone was so much fun, regargless how flawed it might be :)